volatiletech/authboss/README.md

 The complicated part in implementing registrations are around the `RegisterPreserveFields`.
-This is to help in the case where a user fills out many fields, and then say enters a password which doesn't mean minimum requirements and it fails during validation.
+This is to help in the case where a user fills out many fields, and then say enters a password which doesn't meet minimum requirements and it fails during validation.
 These preserve fields should stop the user from having to type in all that data again (it's a whitelist).
 This **must** be used in conjuction with `ArbitraryValuer` and although it's not a hard requirement `ArbitraryUser` should be used otherwise the arbitrary values cannot be stored in the database.

-When the register module sees arbitrary data from an `ArbitraryValuer`, it loads the data key `authboss.DataPreserve = preserve` into the data for rendering registration failures.
+When the register module sees arbitrary data from an `ArbitraryValuer`, it sets the data key `authboss.DataPreserve` with a `map[string]string` in the data for when registration fails.
-This means the values will be accessible in the templates by using `.preserve.field_name`.
+This means the (whitelisted) values entered by the user previously will be accessible in the templates by using `.preserve.field_name`.
 Preserve may be empty or nil so use `{{with ...}}` to make sure you don't have template errors.

-There is additional go documentation on the `RegisterPreserveFields` config option as well as the `ArbitraryUser` and `ArbitraryValuer` interfaces themselves.
+There is additional Godoc documentation on the `RegisterPreserveFields` config option as well as the `ArbitraryUser` and `ArbitraryValuer` interfaces themselves.

 ## Confirming Registrations